ArtyTBcat/High_resolution_youtube_spotify-downloader/Mac/Readme.md

 then
 pip install pytube

-!!Note this program is expected that you already have "ffmpeg" install if not you can install "ffmpeg" in homebrew or head to https://ffmpeg.org/download.html
+!!
+Note this program is expected that you already have "ffmpeg" install on your device if not you can install "ffmpeg" in homebrew or head to https://ffmpeg.org/download.html
 Homebrew : brew install ffmpeg

 /